Behavioral ecology: Sensory bias

 The sensory bias hypothesis states that the preference for a trait evolves in a non-mating context, and is then exploited by one sex to obtain more mating opportunities.
 The competitive sex evolves traits that exploit a pre-existing bias that the choosy sex already possesses.
-This mechanism is thought to explain remarkable trait differences in closely related species because it produces a divergence in signaling systems, which leads to reproductive isolation.
+This mechanism is thought to explain remarkable trait differences in closely related species by producing a divergence in signaling systems, which leads to reproductive isolation.

 Sensory bias has been demonstrated in guppies, freshwater fish from Trinidad and Tobago.
 In this mating system, female guppies prefer to mate with males with more orange body coloration.
 However, outside of a mating context, both sexes prefer animate orange objects, which suggests that preference originally evolved in another context, like foraging.
 Orange fruits are a rare treat that fall into streams where the guppies live.
 The ability to find these fruits quickly is an adaptive quality that has evolved outside of a mating context.
 Sometime after the affinity for orange objects arose, male guppies exploited this preference by incorporating large orange spots to attract females.

-Another example of sensory exploitation is in the water mite Neumania papillator, an ambush predator that hunts copepods (small crustaceans) passing by in the water column.
+Another example of sensory exploitation is seen in the water mite Neumania papillator, an ambush predator that hunts copepods (small crustaceans) passing by in the water column.
 When hunting, N. papillator adopts a characteristic stance termed the 'net stance' - their first four legs are held out into the water column, with their four hind legs resting on aquatic vegetation; this allows them to detect vibrational stimuli produced by swimming prey and use this to orient towards and clutch at prey.
 During courtship, males actively search for females - if a male finds a female, he slowly circles around the female whilst trembling his first and second leg near her.
 Male leg trembling causes females (who were in the 'net stance') to orient towards often clutch the male.
 This did not damage the male or deter further courtship; the male then deposited spermatophores and began to vigorously fan and jerk his fourth pair of legs over the spermatophore, generating a current of water that passed over the spermatophores and towards the female.
 Sperm packet uptake by the female would sometimes follow.
 Heather Proctor hypothesised that the vibrations trembling male legs made were done to mimic the vibrations that females detect from swimming prey - this would trigger the female prey-detection responses causing females to orient and then clutch at males, mediating courtship.
 If this was true and males were exploiting female predation responses, then hungry females should be more receptive to male trembling – Proctor found that unfed captive females did orient and clutch at males significantly more than fed captive females did, consistent with the sensory exploitation hypothesis.

 Other examples for the sensory bias mechanism include traits in auklets, wolf spiders, and manakins.
 Further experimental work is required to reach a fuller understanding of the prevalence and mechanisms of sensory bias.